larsonjj/generator-yeogurt/README.md

 - [Sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for JavaScript and either SCSS or LESS
 - If using regular CSS, [grunt-uncss](https://github.com/addyosmani/grunt-uncss) is used to cleanup unused styles and boost performance.

+## Options

+- `--skip-install`<br>
+Skips the automatic execution of bower and npm after scaffolding has finished.

 ## Grunt Tasks

 - `grunt serve`<br>